 International graduate students have many options to improve their communication skills in English.
 These options range from semester-long courses for credit to workshops given campus wide or through your department.
 Please review the options below to find the best option to meet your need and your time availability.
 If you are not sure what option would work best for you, please let us know.
 We are happy to provide you guidance in finding what would help you reach your goals.

-Every semester, the Center for the Enhancement of Teaching and Learning (CETL) and the Language Institute offer credit courses to help non-native English speaking graduate students improve their communication skills in English.
+Every semester, the Center for the Enhancement of Teaching and Learning (CTL) and the Language Institute offer credit courses to help non-native English speaking graduate students improve their communication skills in English.
 These courses are a semester-long combination of in-class instruction and individual one-on-one meetings with the instructor.

-CETL 8723: International Academic Writing [one credit]
+CETL 8723: Academic Writing for International Graduate Students

 In this class, students learn the cultural aspects of academic and technical writing, as well as the principles of organizing ideas clearly, completely, and cohesively.
 In addition, students will analyze common errors in both non-native and native advanced academic writing.
 Students will practice independent proofreading, editing, and also meet one-on-one with the instructor.
 Students will write biographies, perfect their resume, learn American-style email correspondence, and have the option to write acknowledgements, teaching and research statements, and journal paper reviews.

 CETL 8797: Oral Communication for International Graduate Students